xBartM/Solar-Collector-Shape-Optimiser/README.md

 ## Parallelism

 The code uses a preprocessor macro `#ifndef NO_STD_EXECUTION` to conditionally compile with either `std::execution::par_unseq` for parallel execution using the C++ standard library or OpenMP pragmas (`#pragma omp parallel for`) if `NO_STD_EXECUTION` is defined.
-This allows for flexibility in choosing the parallel execution backend (convenient when working with old architectures).
+This allows for flexibility in choosing the parallel execution backend (convenient when working with older architectures).

 ## Potential Improvements